crispab/codekvast/DEVELOPMENT-GUIDE.md

 ### git-crypt

-The `provisioning/` directory is encrypted with `git-crypt` and GPG public keys.
+Some files in the `provisioning/` directory is encrypted with `git-crypt` and GPG public keys.
+Which files that are encrypted can be seen in `provisioning/.gitattributes`.

-You must be added as trusted developer by `git-crypt add-gpg-user` to access the provisioning directory.
+You must be added as trusted developer by `git-crypt add-gpg-user` to access the secrets.

 ### JDK and Node.js